 considering all relevant reports by the appointed external auditor, including reports on the body's accounts, achievement of value for money and the response to any management letters

-receiving and commenting on the content of any audit report relating to Education Funding Agency funding and monitoring the implementation of the agreed action plan.
+receiving and commenting on the content of any audit report relating to Education and Skills Funding Agency funding and monitoring the implementation of the agreed action plan.
 These reports must also be reported to the full Governing Body

 To receive regular reports on Internal Control systems from Essex Financial Services via the Business Manager.